grafana/grafana/docs/sources/shared/datasources/tempo-editor-traceql.md

 ## Use autocomplete to write queries

 You can use the query editor’s autocomplete suggestions to write queries.
-The editor detects span sets to provide relevant autocomplete options.
+The editor detects spansets to provide relevant autocomplete options.
-It uses regular expressions (regex) to detect where it's inside a spanset and provide attribute names, scopes, intrinsic names, logic operators, or attribute values from the Tempo API, depending on what's expected for the current situation.
+It uses regular expressions (regex) to detect where it is inside a spanset and provide attribute names, scopes, intrinsic names, logic operators, or attribute values from the Tempo API, depending on what's expected for the current situation.

 ![Query editor showing the auto-complete feature](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-editor-autocomplete.png)